Coston, Norfolk

-Coston is a village and former civil parish, now in the parish of Brandon Parva, Coston, Runhall and Welborne, in the South Norfolk district, in the county of Norfolk, England.
-The village is divided from nearby Runhall by the River Yare.
-In 1931 the parish had a population of 33.
+Coston is a village and former civil parish, now in the parish of Brandon Parva, Coston, Runhall and Welborne, in the English county of Norfolk.

+Coston is located 4.2 mi north-west of Wymondham and 10 mi west of Norwich.
+The village is located on the course of the River Yare.

 History

 Coston's name is of joint Anglo-Saxon and Viking origin and derives from an amalgamation from the Old English and Old Norse for Karr's farmstead or settlement.

 Coston does not feature in the Domesday Book.

-The principle building, now hidden by mature trees, is the mid-13th century church of St. Michael.
-Its dilapidated state was noticed in the 18th century, but subsequent repairs took place with some success.
-It is now under the care of the Churches Conservation Trust and is a stopping off point for the Barnham Broom and Upper Yare remembrance trail.